m3adow/docker-letsencrypt-simp_le/README.md

 #### Entrypoint Override

 By default the container starts with an entrypoint-script which passes all arguments you start the container with to `simp_le.py`.
-If you want to start another application, e.g. for debugging or the build something ontop the container, you have to set the environment variable `OVERRIDE`.
+If you want to start another application, e.g. for debugging or to build something ontop the container, you have to set the environment variable `OVERRIDE`.
 Identical to `SKIP_REFRESH`, it only needs to be not null, the value doesn't matter. `OVERRIDE` implies `SKIP_REFRESH` (but not the other way around), so no need to define both envs.

 	docker run -ti -p 80:80 -v /etc/nginx/certs:/certs -e "OVERRIDE=1" \
 		m3adow/letsencrypt-simp_le sh